johnbeve/PHI-696/Project-2/README.md

 8. Following up on the preceding , explain the _tree model property_.
 Be sure to provide a simple example and explain when the property might be important, and when it is not so important.

+In seeing an example for the above question (Jeiming's response), I'll give this one a go:

 Baader definition of tree model property:
 "ALC has the tree model property, i.e., if T is an ALC TBox and C an ALC concept such that C is satisfiable with respect to T , then C has a tree model with respect to T." (Baader, 65)